Local descriptions of the heterotic SU(3) moduli space: C ech cohomology and a Dolbeault theorem

 \subsection{Dolbeault theorem}

-Now that we have define our \v{C}ech cohomology, we want to prove that the cohomology group $H^{0,1}_{\bar{D}}(Q)$, which governs the deformation theory of the heterotic $\SU(3)$ system, is isomorphic to $\check{H}^1(Q)$.
+Now that we have defined our \v{C}ech cohomology, we want to prove that the cohomology group $H^{0,1}_{\bar{D}}(Q)$, which governs the deformation theory of the heterotic $\SU(3)$ system, is isomorphic to $\check{H}^1(Q)$.
 We will achieve this by constructing the isomorphism explicitly.
+The construction leading to the isomorphism follows a standard approach using a partition of unity.
+However, due to the transition maps being linear operators, rather than holomorphic linear maps, and as the functions of the partition of unity are non-(anti-)holomorphic, the argument needs to be modified in various places.
+We therefore give the argument leading to Theorem \ref{thm: Cech} in full.

 Throughout this section we continue to assume we are in the setting of Definition \ref{dfn:Cech.setup}.
 We begin with the following useful lemma.

 \begin{lemma} Refining the open cover $\mathcal{U}=\{U_i\}$ in Definition \ref{dfn:Cech.setup} if necessary, for all $s\in \Gamma(Q^{0,1})$ with $\bar{D}s=0$ there exists $\eta_{i}\in \Gamma(U_i,Q)$ such that